mmarkdown/mmark/mmark.1.md

 :    generate an index at the end of the document (default true).

 **-bibliography**
-:    generate a bibliographtysection after the back matter (default true), this needs
+:    generate a bibliography section after the back matter (default true), this needs
      a `{{backmatter}}` in the document.

 **-version**